-Thus began an illustrious career that would span more than siz decades and delight millions throughout the world.
+Thus began an illustrious career that would span more than six decades and delight millions throughout the world.
 The "Vargas Girl" has since become an American icon like none other.

-The Depression brought an end to the lavish Ziegfeld productions, but a new monolithic entertainment industr was developing in Southern California.
-Alberto and his beloved wife Anna-Mae Clift relocated to Los Angeles and began working with such movie producers as Fox, Paramount and Warner Brothers, painting promotional works of the stars and creating fabulous set designs.
+The Depression brought an end to the lavish Ziegfeld productions, but a new monolithic entertainment industry was developing in Southern California.
+Alberto and his beloved wife Anna-Mae Clift relocated to Los Angeles and began working with such movie producers as Fox, Paramount, and Warner Bros., painting promotional works of the stars and creating fabulous set designs.

 In 1940, Vargas replaced George Petty (Creator of "The Petty Girl") at Esquire Magazine and from that time forward, Vargas' artwork became recognizable the world over.
 Reproduced monthly in Esquire, and yearly in incredibly popular calendar publications, "The Varga Girl" was carried to virtually all corners of the earth by American GIs.
 But Vargas' paintings were more than just entertaining; they helped support America's efforts during WWII and Alberto was decorated by the US Government for his contribution.